gtk-rs/lgpl-docs/gtk/vendor.md

 The intended use of this signal is to do special setup on `editable`, e.g. adding a `EntryCompletion` or setting up additional columns in a `ComboBox`.

+See `CellEditable::start_editing` for information on the lifecycle of the `editable` and a way to do setup that doesn’t depend on the `renderer`.

 Note that GTK+ doesn't guarantee that cell renderers will continue to use the same kind of widget for editing in future